CDP Stablecoin: Architecture and Implementation

-When a request comes in saying "we need a stablecoin," the first question isn't "what price do we maintain?" but "what mechanism keeps the peg intact?"
-This determines everything: smart contract architecture, infrastructure requirements, regulatory risks, and operational complexity.
-Three fundamentally different architectures exist — each with its own conditions for viability.
+Note: when the request comes in — “we need a stablecoin” — the first question is not “what price to maintain?” but “what backs the peg?”
+The choice of peg mechanism determines the entire contract architecture, infrastructure requirements, regulatory risk, and operational complexity.
+Three fundamentally different architectures — fiat-backed, crypto-backed, and algorithmic — each have their own conditions for viability.
+Choosing wrong at the start leads to rebuilding the entire system and multi-million dollar losses.

 Fiat-Backed